Garnet Peak: Access and climbing route

-Fewer than 100 people have climbed Garnet Peak since 1974.
-It is not a difficult mountain to climb because there is only one short pitch requiring a rope and pitons.
+Garnet Peak has only been climbed about 30 times since 1974 which attests to the difficulty of the ascent, requiring a three-day backpack, some snow and ice traverses, and some rope and piton work.
 It is the access and the unpredictable weather in northern Wells Gray Park which turn back most expeditions.
 A Garnet Peak ascent should be planned for four days, but can be done in three.

 The Huntley Col trail starts at Four and a Half Mile Campground on the north shore of Azure Lake.
 It goes straight up the mountain without the pleasantry of switchbacks and is a steady grind of 1370 m to the Col. This climb takes at least five hours with backpacks.
 Huntley Col, between Mount Huntley to the west and Batoche Peak to the east, is the best place to camp since there is a year-round snow patch for water and it is sheltered from the near constant wind.
 On the second day, the route contours along the north side of Batoche and Tryfan, then traverses the hogsback north to Garnet.
 The climb itself is mostly on the southwest ridge with one rock pitch of 25 m where a rope and pitons are necessary and a rappel on the descent.
 The round trip from Huntley Col to the summit takes about 12 hours.
 The third day is the descent to Azure Lake.
 The optional fourth day is a cushion in case of bad weather, or it can be used for a hike along the Huntley-Buchanan Ridge as far as Tryfan Mountain.
-For a detailed description of the Garnet Peak climbing route, see Exploring Wells Gray Park, pages 227-229.
+For a detailed description of the Garnet Peak climbing route, see Exploring Wells Gray Park, pages 239-241.